zekinah/wp-theme-zone/README.md

  @import "theme/theme";
  ```

+## For Developer - Customizing the theme

+### Styling
 - Don’t edit the number 2-4 files/filesets listed above or you won’t be able to update __WP Theme Zone__ without overwriting your own work!
 - Your design goes into: `/sass/theme`.
   - Add your styles to the `/sass/theme/_theme.scss` file
   - And your variables to the `/sass/theme/_theme_variables.scss`
   - Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.
-  - Also you can use the variables available here `../src/sass/bootstrap4/_variables.scss`.
+  - Also you can use the variables available here `src/sass/bootstrap4/_variables.scss`.
 But take note that don't edit that file.

+### Scripts
+- Your script goes into: `src/js/theme`
+  - Add your script to the `src/js/theme/custom-javascript.js` file

 ## Theme Setting Hooks
 There are several ways to get the settings of __WP Theme Zone__.